cylc/cylc-doc/src/user-guide/running-suites.rst

    in your environment is a matter of suite and system design.

-In short, you can simply restore the suite service directory, the log directory, and the suite.rc file that is the target of the symlink in the service directory.
+In short, you can simply restore the suite service directory, the log directory, and the flow.cylc file that is the target of the symlink in the service directory.
 The service and log directories will come with extra files that aren't strictly needed for a restart, but that doesn't matter - although depending on your log housekeeping the ``log/job`` directory could be huge, so you might want to be selective about that.
-(Also in a Rose suite, the ``suite.rc`` file does not need to be restored if you restart with ``rose suite-run`` - which re-installs suite source files to the run directory).
+(Also in a Rose suite, the ``flow.cylc`` file does not need to be restored if you restart with ``rose suite-run`` - which re-installs suite source files to the run directory).